Thailand's prime minister survives no-confidence vote

 Thailand’s prime minister survives no-confidence voteNew

-BANGKOK (AP) — Thailand’s Prime Minister Prayuth Chan-ocha has survived a no-confidence vote in parliament amid allegations that his government mismanaged the economy, bungled the provision of COVID-19 vaccines, abused human rights and fostered corruption.
+BANGKOK (AP) — Thailand’s prime minister has survived a no-confidence vote in parliament amid allegations that his government mismanaged the economy, bungled the provision of COVID-19 vaccines, abused human rights and fostered corruption.
 Nine other ministers also survived the vote.
-It marked the second no-confidence test Prayuth’s government has faced since taking office in July 2019, following a contested election after Prayuth seized power in a 2014 coup as the army chief.
-He’s accused of deepening divisions by using the monarchy as a shield against criticism of his government.
-A student-led protest movement has campaigned since last year for him to step down.
-They want the constitution to be amended to make it more democratic and the monarchy reformed.
+It marked the second no-confidence test that Prime Minister Prayuth Chan-ocha’s government has faced since taking office in July 2019, following a contested election after Prayuth seized power in a 2014 coup as the army chief.
+In February last year, he and five Cabinet ministers easily defeated a no-confidence vote in the lower house.
+In the latest motion Saturday, Prayuth’s government was also criticized for misusing its power to promote police officials, among other complaints.